scaffops/scaffops/README.md

 1. Provide a testing framework.

-   Similar to [CTT](https://github.com/kyleking/copier-template-tester), released in the scaffops package.
+   Similar to [CTT](https://github.com/kyleking/copier-template-tester), released in the ScaffOps package.

 1. Integrate with Git out of the box.

    Maintaining a scaffolded project costs some pollution of the project history.
-To make the process minimally painful, scaffops will make sure to maintain a list of scaffops-originated commits to provide the possibility of periodically squashing template history and adding commits that change template-generated parts of source files to `.git-blame-ignore-revs`.
+To make the process minimally painful, ScaffOps will make sure to maintain a list of ScaffOps-originated commits to provide the possibility of periodically squashing template history and adding commits that change template-generated parts of source files to `.git-blame-ignore-revs`.

 1. Provide an auto-update service.